MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 ## Architecture on AWS

-In order to easily protect web applications and APIs from common web exploits, AWS offers [AWS Web Application Firewall (WAF)][aws-waf] and [AWS Firewall Manager][aws-firewall-manager].
+To help protect web applications and APIs from common web exploits, AWS offers [AWS Web Application Firewall (WAF)][aws-waf] and [AWS Firewall Manager][aws-firewall-manager].
 These services allow you to monitor HTTP(S) requests and defend against DDoS attacks, bots, and common attack patterns such as SQL injection or cross-site scripting.

-To demonstrate the implementation of a web application firewall using [AWS Web Application Firewall (WAF)][aws-waf] to safeguard applications running on [Amazon Elastic Kubernetes Service (EKS)][aws-eks], the following solution can be followed:
+To test an implementation of a web application firewall using [AWS Web Application Firewall (WAF)][aws-waf] to safeguard applications running on [EKS][aws-eks], you can use the following solution:

 1. Create an EKS cluster and deploy a sample workload.
-2. Expose the sample application using an [Application Load Balancer (ALB)][aws-alb].
+1. Expose the sample application using an [Application Load Balancer (ALB)][aws-alb].
-3. Create a [Kubernetes ingress][kubernetes-ingress] and associate an [AWS WAF web access control list (web ACL)][aws-web-acl] with the ALB in front of the ingress.
+1. Create a [Kubernetes ingress][kubernetes-ingress] and associate an [AWS WAF web access control list (web ACL)][aws-web-acl] with the ALB in front of the ingress.

 AWS WAF provides control over the type of traffic that reaches your web applications, ensuring protection against unauthorized access attempts and unwanted traffic.
-It integrates seamlessly with [Amazon CloudFront][aws-cloudfront], [Application Load Balancer (ALB)][aws-alb], [Amazon API Gateway][aws-api-gateway], and [AWS AppSync][aws-appsync].
-By using an existing ALB as an ingress for Kubernetes-hosted applications, adding a web application firewall to your apps can be accomplished quickly.
+It integrates with [Amazon CloudFront][aws-cloudfront], [Application Load Balancer (ALB)][aws-alb], [Amazon API Gateway][aws-api-gateway], and [AWS AppSync][aws-appsync].
+When using an existing ALB as an ingress for Kubernetes-hosted applications, you can quickly add a web application firewall to your apps.

 For customers operating in multiple AWS accounts, [AWS Organizations][aws-organizations] and [AWS Firewall Manager][aws-firewall-manager] offer centralized control over AWS WAF rules.
-With Firewall Manager, security policies can be enforced across accounts to ensure compliance and adherence to best practices.
-It is recommended to run EKS clusters in dedicated Virtual Private Clouds (VPCs).
+With Firewall Manager, you can enforce security policies across accounts to ensure compliance and adherence to best practices.
+It's recommended to run EKS clusters in dedicated Virtual Private Clouds (VPCs).
 [AWS Firewall Manager][aws-firewall-manager] ensures that WAF rules are correctly applied across accounts, regardless of where your applications run.

 By implementing these measures, you can effectively deploy the sample web application on [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) and protect it using [AWS WAF][aws-waf].

 :::image type="content" source="media/eks-web-rearchitect/architecture-on-aws.png" alt-text="Architecture diagram of the Yelb web application in AWS.":::

 For more information, see [Protecting your Amazon EKS web apps with AWS WAF](https://aws.amazon.com/blogs/containers/protecting-your-amazon-eks-web-apps-with-aws-waf/).

 ## Map AWS services to Azure services